UstadMobile/Meshrabiya/README.md

 ```

 The socket can be used the same as a normal DatagramSocket (e.g. by using send/receive), but it will
 send/receive ONLY over the virtual network.
+Broadcast packets are supported by setting the
+destination address to 255.255.255.255

 ### Known issues